willh99/Rails_Test_Apps/README.md

 `rails generate integration_test [test_name]`.
 From there, test will be placed in `/test/integration` to be modified to your particular needs.
 Controller tests can be found in `/test/cotrollers`.

+When testing the contents and configuration of the database, it helps to not have to worry about any test values or features used during development.
+For this purpose, you can run `rails console --sandbox` so that any models are first created in memory before you push any changes to the database and any changes are rolledback when exiting the console.

+  * Create a empty model: `myvar = modelname.new`
+  * Check if a model is valid: `myvar.valid?`
+  * Insert model into database: `myvar.save`

 *The guard file may leave behind a number of spring processes which no longer* *are needed once testing is done.
 Search for these processes using*